How to intregrate CK editor in Laravel

 Conclusion

-In this article, we have created functionality to create post using CKEditor and display it using table.
-There are many useful methods and functionality of CKEditor which can be useful as Image upload, enabling or disabling some formatting functionality, showing HTML code based on user input, or many more.
+In this article, we have created functionality to create post using CKEditor and display them using a table.
+There are many useful methods and functionalities of CKEditor which can be useful as Image upload, enabling or disabling some formatting functionality, showing HTML code based on user input, and many more.